adiXcodr/mcctezu_backend/README.md

 In `field` attribute give the column name to identify the record to update.
 In `update` specify the column to be updated and give the new value to it.

-Example input for UPDATE NOTIFICATIONS :
+Example input for DELETE NOTIFICATIONS :
 * Set the URL TO `https://mcctezu-backend.herokuapp.com/run-model/notifications/delete_one` to Delete Single Record OR Set the URL TO `https://mcctezu-backend.herokuapp.com/run-model/notifications/delete_many` to Delete More Than One Records
 INPUT: